Yippy/flarum-ext-auth-ldap/README.md

 - `Disable Flarum login and only use LDAP authentication`: merely hides the standard login links and buttons.
 Users can still use the standard login method through the API.
 - `Display detailed LDAP errors for failed login attempts`: enable this option to help troubleshoot LDAP account errors for failed login, this will display a error whether the account isn't found, disabled or password expired.
+- `Enable LDAP Server`: Toggle LDAP Domain server, when disabled (Unticked) this setting will be skipped.

 ## Development (With docker)